 If you are an original Nestle Toll House Cookie fan, my gluten free Toll House cookies version will knock your socks off!
-This is one of my very favorite recipes.
-I used the original Nestle recipe to preserve the true flavor of these cookies.
+This is one of my favorite recipes.
+I used the original Nestle recipe to preserve the authentic flavor of these cookies.
 This recipe makes chewy cookies that are full of melty chocolate chips!

-I can't wait to hear what you think of this incredible cookie recipe.
-I am a cookie fanatic.
 Did you know I have over 50 gluten free cookie recipes on my blog?
 Check out all of my delicious homemade gluten free cookie recipes!

 Just made the Tollhouse chocolate chip cookies and used Bob Red Mills egg substitute as well as Enjoy Life chocolate morsels and DANG!!
 These cookies are amazing!
 You would never know they are egg free and gluten free!!
 This recipe is another keeper from you!!